One Bite At A Time

 Project Overview

 One Bite At A Time is a cook book designed for picky eaters.
 It focuses on helping them expand their diet and discover new foods.
 The recipes are divided into three categories, represented by colors.
 Green represents “safe” foods that picky eaters may already enjoy and are typically plain and simple.
 Blue represents foods that are a little more complex than the green foods, but they are still foods that picky eaters may have encountered before.
 Purple represents the most complex foods that picky eaters will need to build up to eating due to their complex and flavorful nature.
-Besides the color coded system, the book is divided into types of food including breakfast, sides, hand-helds, chicken, pasta, beef, and desserts.
+Besides the color coded system, the book is divided into sections of food including breakfast, sides, hand-helds, chicken, pasta, beef, and desserts.

 The title, “One Bite At A Time” is a play on the phrase “one step at a time,” and represents how picky eaters can take their journey with food one step at a time and at their own pace.
 This book is a safe space for picky eaters which is represented by the light background, cool color scheme, and understanding tone.
 The book also includes picky pointers that are tips for picky eaters to make recipes easier for them to enjoy.
 For example, picky eaters typically do not enjoy sauce that has tomato chunks in it, so one of the pointers includes brands that offer smooth tomato-free sauce.
 All in all, One Bite At A Time is a cook book that provides a safe reference for picky eaters to learn to cook and expand their diet.